xthemadgenius/btcrec-cli/README.md

      * [Damaged Raw Eth Private Keys]() Individual Private keys that are missing characters.
      * [Toastwallet](https://toastwallet.github.io/browser/) Toastwallet Passphrase
  * [Free and Open Source](http://en.wikipedia.org/wiki/Free_and_open-source_software) - anyone can download, inspect, use, and redistribute this software
- * Supported on Windows, Linux, and OS X
+ * Supported on Windows, Linux, and MacOS
  * Support for Unicode passwords and seeds
  * Multithreaded searches, with user-selectable thread count
  * Ability to spread search workload over multiple devices